remerge/remerge.github.io/src/reporting.md

 ## Introduction
 remerge is an app retargeting platform.
 In addition to our platform's dashboard and analytical capabilities, customers are able to pull JSON-based reports from the remerge reporting API for their currently running campaigns to their internal BI on a daily granularity basis.

-The performance by customer is broken down by the five dimensions timestamp, country, App, campaign and related ads.
+The performance by customer is broken down by the following five dimensions: timestamp, country, App, campaign and related ads.
 Therefore, the results can be easly imported and sliced and diced by the provided dimensions in any Business Intelligence platform of the customer's choice.

-The API is accessiable via the following endpoint  *https://api.remerge.io/report*
+The API is accessible via the following endpoint  *https://api.remerge.io/report*

 ## Request Parameters